Adonis-Dulaurent/XML_TEI_PCF/Readme.md

 ## Repository Structure:

-- `~/ReunionPcfEncoding/`: This directory contains the XML files, as well as the DTD.
+- `~/ReunionPcfEncoding/`: This directory contains the XML-TEI files,one ODD and a HTML genereate by the ODD.

 - `~/Sources/`: Contains the meeting reports in PDF format.